 5 Outstanding Word Processing Apps for Your Mac ComputerDonna Marie Padua

 For that, any Office Suite makes sure that it has a competent word processing app included in its package.
-G-Suite has Google Docs accessible via web while Office Suite has Microsoft Word available on Windows PCs.
+G-Suite has Google Docs accessible via the web while Office Suite has Microsoft Word available on Windows PCs.
 But how about the Mac?
-Does it have dedicated word processing apps too?

 What is a Word Processor?

 Everyone knows what a Word Processor is.
 Schools today even require it as a basic foundation of computer subjects.
 It has been around for decades now and like any other program, it has already gone through so many innovations that it’s now able to carry on other tasks like basic photo editing, charting, graphing, and flyer-making.
 So while this is hardly an exciting feature list, it does exclude a surprising number of apps.